0XOday/the_grimoire/Computers/Ethics in Technology/An overview of Ethics.md

 		* Fairness, generosity, loyalty
 	* vice: A habit of unacceptable behavior
 		* vanity, greed. envy and anger
-	* People's virtues and vices help define their personal value system
+	* People's virtues and vices help define their personal value system and behavior